-The reason they engaged in such a dangerous battle was that they knew once the French made it to the English homeland, they’d lose, because the French army was a lot stronger than the British.
+The reason they engaged in such a dangerous battle was that they knew, once the French made it to the English homeland, they’d lose because the French army was a lot stronger than the British.
 But at sea, they could beat them.
-Thanks to uncommon tactics, like approaching the enemy head on and circling off parts of the fleet, enclosing them with no escape, the British sunk one French ship and captured 21 others – without losing a single one themselves.
+Thanks to uncommon tactics, like approaching the enemy head-on and circling off parts of the fleet, enclosing them with no escape, the British sunk one French ship and captured 21 others – without losing a single one themselves.

 If you’re facing a Goliath and feel like David, don’t compare yourself in physical strength, but think about what you can do that your enemy can’t and you’ll actually have a decent chance of winning.

-David And Goliath Review
+David and Goliath Review

 So many encouraging lessons in David and Goliath for people who often feel like they’re outnumbered, outwitted or just put at an unfair advantage.
 If you’ve ever felt like an underdog, this is the one for you.

-Malcolm Gladwell also gave a fascinating TED talk about this book and subject, great supplement to reading the book or summary and a definite recommend 🙂
+Malcolm Gladwell also gave a fascinating TED talk about this book and subject, a great supplement to reading the book or summary and a definite recommend 🙂